Ghosn's legal woes highlight governance failings in Japan

 Saito believes that failing to report deferred income is still "a gray area in criminality" in Japan, but a clear problem in corporate governance.

 It's certainly turned out to be a big problem for Ghosn, 64.
-He is being held at a Tokyo detention center pending his indictment or release and has hired Paul, Weiss, Rifkind, Wharton & Garrison LLP to represent him.
+He's being held at a Tokyo detention center pending his indictment or release and has hired Paul, Weiss, Rifkind, Wharton & Garrison LLP to represent him.

 Japanese media say, without citing sources, that Ghosn is asserting his innocence, insisting he always wanted his income reports to be legal and denying he signed secret documents.
 Prosecutors have refused to comment.